-I actually enjoyed Cumberbatch’s performance and how he was able to show the years of trauma and anger that he has been dealing with internally by being a closeted gay man in the 1920’s through his acting.
+I actually enjoyed Cumberbatch’s performance, and how through his acting, he was able to show the years of trauma and anger that he has been dealing with internally by being a closeted gay man in the 1920’s.

 I do not like the power dynamic that was in play towards the end of the film regardless of the Smit-Mcphee’s character getting the upper hand in the end.

 I’m sure The Power of the Dog will be nominated for a billion Oscars because it will be the movie Netflix will push this awards season.
 I’ll just be surprised if I ever revisit this in the future.

 Really my lasting thought on this movie will be, what was it all for?

 You can follow Apollo Media’s movie podcast @1TakePod and listen wherever you get your podcasts.